vmurillo/jigsawFandango/readme.md

 ## Once you are finished...

-- Upload your solution to a public repository in GitHub or a similar service.
+- Upload your solutions to a public repository in GitHub or a similar service.
 - Share your link with us filling in the [form](https://fandangolatam.typeform.com/to/D7PKZs)